Anastasia-Labs/smart-handles-offchain/README.md

 5. The custom validation function passes (this is the customizable part of the contract, currently implemented for Minswap)

-The off-chain side determines the offered by inspecting the input value: if there is only one asset (i.e. Ada), it'll consider the request as a simple token purchase.
+The off-chain side determines the offered asset by inspecting the input value: if there is only one asset (i.e. Ada), it'll consider the request as a simple token purchase.
 However, if there are 2 assets, the other asset will be considered as the offer.
 It'll fail if there are more assets.

 ## How to Use